ANaRobe/Portfolio-Two/README.md

 ### Validator testing

 * HTML

-No errors were found using W3C HTML validator testing.See screenshot below:
+- No errors were found using W3C HTML validator testing.

+See screenshot below:
 ![alt text](assets/img/w3c.png)

 * CSS

 Errors were found using W3C CSS validator testing.

 See screenshot below:
 ![alt text](assets/img/jigsaw.png)

+- I have changed the cdnjs link  with
+<script src="https://kit.fontawesome.com/fa9de1322d.js" crossorigin="anonymous"></script>

 * JS
-No errors were found using JSHint validator testing.See screenshot below:
+Beside a couple of a couple of unnecessary coulumns, no other errors were found using JSHint validator testing.See screenshot below:
 ![alt text](assets/img/jshint.png)

 * Lighthouse testing
 ![alt text](assets/img/lighthouse.png)

+Because of a low score of accessibility I have decided to change the button's color in Intro Secreen.
+Regarding the Hero Image,because of close deadline, I will take care of it later on.

 ### Testing and Bugs